 In the colder months, it is also worth taking steps to make sure you aren’t affected by frozen pipes and the leaks they can potentially cause if they burst.

 You may well be able to claim for the cost of any repair or redecoration work on your buildings insurance policy.

 But the best bet is to prevent a problem before it happens.

-If you do find a frozen pipe, follow our video guide on how to thaw a frozen pipe safely.
+If you do find a frozen pipe, this video guide from British Gas tells you how to thaw it safely:

 Should you claim?